slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.9160598, -100.7432216
 - Google Maps: https://www.google.com/maps/place/?q=place_id:ChIJvdbB3blRK4QRLmySn4IevDU
-Cheap falafel pitas stuffed with greens, in an old fashioned mexican health store.
-Maybe not life changing but can be a welcome change from the meat dominant street scene.
+Grab and go food is tough to find during the day in centro so realheads are hip to these cheap smaller falafel pitas stuffed with greens, available in an odd old-fashioned Mexican health store.
+Not a life-changing snack, but can be a welcome vegetarian break from the dominant taco/torta street food scene.

 ---